 If you've ever given a bill that is not in one of the standard denominations, don't worry!
 You can always take it to a bank or financial institution and exchange it for one of the usual bills.

-Now, look at six discontinued and uncommon currency notes in the US.
+Now, look at six discontinued and uncommon banknotes in the US.

 While not officially discontinued and still regarded as a legal tender by the Bureau of Engraving and Printing, the $2 bill is extremely rare.
 The last batch of $2 bills came out in 2017.
 It is estimated that some 1.4 billion notes are still in circulation.
 The first $2 bill debuted in 1862.
 It had a picture of Alexander Hamilton on it.
 Later, it was changed to Thomas Jefferson's.